Professors: Gaber, Hughes, Johnson (Chair)

 DEATH AND DYING

-A study of death from personal, social and universal standpoints with emphasis upon what the dying may teach the living.
+A study of death from personal, social, and universal standpoints with emphasis upon what the dying may teach the living.
 Principal issues are the stages of dying, bereavement, suicide, funeral conduct, and the religious doctrines of death and immortality.
-Course includes, as optional, practical projects with terminal patients under professional supervision.
-Only one course from the combination of REL 120 and 121 may be used for distribution.
+Includes optional practical projects with terminal patients under professional supervision.
+Only one course from the combination of REL 120 and 121 may be used for Distribution requirements.

 AFTER DEATH AND DYING

 An examination of the question of life after death in terms of contemporary clinical studies, the New Testament resurrection narratives, the Asian doctrine of reincarnation, and the classical theological beliefs of providence and predestination.
 Prerequisite: REL 120 is recommended but not required.
-Only one course from the combination of REL 120 and 121 may be used for distribution.
+Only one course from the combination of REL 120 and 121 may be used for Distribution requirements.
+Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 JUDAIC STUDIES: FROM THE EXODUS TO THE ROMANS

 An examination of the Jewish vision of the foundation stories, the history, and the impact of events upon the Jewish world-view.
 The sources of the Bible are examined in detail, and the changing self-perception of the Israelites is a major focus.
-Ultimately this period is formative in what will become the Jewish People.
+This period is formative in the development of what will become the Jewish People.
+Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 JUDAIC STUDIES: TALMUD TO TODAY

 An examination of the development of Jewish traditions from the destruction of the second temple in 70 C.E. to the present day.
 Particular attention is paid to the relationship between the living situations of Jews in the Diaspora to the development of interpretation of Jewish law.
+Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 A comprehensive examination of the many religious dimensions of Islam, including the life of Muhammad, key textual sources such as the Quran and Hadith, basic beliefs and practices, Sufism, Muslim theology, differences between Sunni and Shi’ite interpretations of the faith, the historical evolution of Islam and its interaction with other cultures, and the theological and socio-political roots of the recent worldwide resurgence of Islam.
+Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 PROTESTANTISM IN THE MODERN WORLD